mpartipilo/tikatours_src/data/extracted/content/toursubcategory/georgia-tours/adventure-tours/index.en.md

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1979 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1979 -->

 Georgia is home to a prodigious array of formidable mountains, some of the highest in Europe, and the holy grail of mountaineering.
 Float down past the snowy peaks under a paragliding wing or head underground to explore an impossible world of caves, caverns and lakes.
-For those who prefer their adventures in the open air, take a tour on horseback through flower\-strewn summer meadows.
+For those who prefer their adventures in the open air, take a tour on horseback through flower-strewn summer meadows.
 The rich diversity of flora and fauna is exceptional, perfect for botanists, birdwatchers and wildlife enthusiasts.

 </div>